 CoreProc, an IT company, created the brand drybrush, an e-commerce website for artists to sell their paintings, sculptures, and artwork at the height of the COVID-19 pandemic.
 This not only helped artists, but also gave CoreProc substantial revenue growth, without the continuous customization burden of their old IT business model.
 In this interview, CoreProc President Jojo Liao shares about their digital transformation and why they have chosen to use an e-commerce platform to cater to artists.

-Mr Liao will be speaking at the 2nd Business Model Forum, organized as a public service by Mansmith and Fielders Inc., scheduled on February 8-11, 2022.
+He spoke at the 2nd Business Model Forum, organized as a public service by Mansmith and Fielders Inc. with recorded video available at www.continuum-edu.com.

 Q1: As an IT company, you helped many clients with digital transformation.
 What were the insights behind your own digital transformation through drybrush?